Rust-GPU/SPIRV-Tools/porting-plan.md

     - [x] Teach the Rust disassembler to honor the `INDENT` option so CLI clients using `--no-header --no-color --raw-id --offsets` can stay entirely in Rust without losing the aligned opcode formatting.
     - [x] Support friendly-name emission via `BinaryToTextOptions::FRIENDLY_NAMES`, reusing `OpName` payloads when available and synthesizing stable `_N` identifiers so the default `spirv-dis` path (which requests friendly names) remains in Rust unless other unsupported options are toggled.
     - [x] Implement `NESTED_INDENT` so structured control flow is indented using merge information mirroring the C++ formatter, allowing `spirv-dis --nested-indent` to operate entirely within the Rust implementation.
+    - [x] Honor the `COMMENT` option by tracking decoration metadata and per-instruction annotations, reproducing the byte-offset/decoration comment stream so `spirv-dis --comment` no longer falls back to C++.
 - [ ] Mirror the improvements in the disassembler path (options filtering, message routing) so both directions benefit from the Rust context.

 ## CLI Development